 Some of my favorite recipes for homemade takeout include:

 - Turkey Potstickers (Gyoza)

 - Cream Cheese Rangoons

 - Spicy Peanut Sauce (ebook exclusive)

 The recipe below serves 6 and is only 2sp per serving.
 I’m warning you now, you’re going to want to do a double batch.
 Not because the serving is small (Roughly 1 ¼ c serving for only 2sp), but because it is that good.

 My daughters devour it.
-My sister in law who “hates Chinese food” devours it.
+Even my sister-in-law who “hates Chinese food” devours it.
 If you want leftovers, double this bad boy because people will definitely be going back for seconds.